saniyanimrah/career_crafts/README.md

 # career_crafts
-this is the project i made from chatgpt using prompts
+This is the project i made from chatgpt.
+I made chatgpt to generate best html pages , css snippts , java sevlets and database queries using detailed prompts.